MobileChromeApps/mobile-chrome-apps/plugins/google.payments/README.md

 # chrome.payments Plugin

-This plugin provides in-app payments and billing functions for Android and iOS.
-It uses the Google Wallet for Digital Goods API, but interfaces directly to the Google Play Store (for Android) and iOS App Store (for iOS).
+This plugin allows you to sell digital and virtual goods within your app.
+It is built on the [Android In-App Billing API](http://developer.android.com/google/play/billing/index.html) and the [iOS In-App Purchase API](https://developer.apple.com/library/IOS/documentation/NetworkingInternet/Conceptual/StoreKitGuide/Introduction.html).
+It provides a JavaScript interface similar to the [Chrome Apps Google Wallet for Digital Goods API](http://developer.chrome.com/apps/google_wallet.html), so that you can use the same API in both a desktop and mobile Chrome App.

 ## Status